jedrulcia/DailyCodingProblems/README.md

 CodingProblem34:
 Write a function that rotates a list by k elements.
 For example, [1, 2, 3, 4, 5, 6] rotated by two becomes [3, 4, 5, 6, 1, 2].
 Try solving this without creating a copy of the list.
 How many swap or move operations do you need?

+CodingProblem35:
+Let's represent an integer in a linked list format by having each node represent a digit in the number.
+The nodes make up the number in reversed order.